aws/mynah-ui/docs/DATAMODEL.md

 ---

-## `actions`
+## `buttons`
-It allows you to add actions inside the card. **BUT, beware that when those actions are clicked, they will remove the card they are in.**.
+It allows you to add actions inside a chat item card. **BUT, beware that when those actions are clicked if you don't set the `keepCardAfterClick` to true, they will remove the card they are in.**.
+And when you set the `keepCardAfterClick` to true, any of those action clicks will disable all the [`formItems`](#formItems) form elements and the actions (including the clicked one).

 See the example below.